-4 A burden shift to the defendant is permitted in limited circumstances.
+2 A burden shift to the defendant is permitted in limited circumstances.
 For example, the Michigan legislature passed a statute placing the burden of proving the affirmative defense of insanity on the defense in 1994.
-MCL 768.21a (3) ("The defendant has the burden of proving the defense of insanity by a preponderance of the evidence.").
+Mich.
+Comp.
+Laws § 768.21a (3) ("The defendant has the burden of proving the defense of insanity by a preponderance of the evidence.").
 In capital sentencing hearings, courts have ruled that the defendant bears the burden of proving that the death penalty is inappropriate because the mitigating circumstances outweigh the aggravating circumstances.
 Kansas v.
-Marsh, 548 U.S. 163, 171; 126 S Ct 2516; 165 L Ed 2d 429 (2006).
+Marsh, 548 U.S. 163, 171 (2006).
 Similarly, courts have upheld a burden shift to the defendant under the Federal Sentencing Guidelines in cases involving possession and distribution of narcotics.
 In such cases, the defendant has to prove a lack of intent or capacity to sell drugs.
-U.S. v Christian, 942 F2d 363, 368 (Fed 6, 1991).
-However, in capital and drug sentencing examples the state had an initial burden to meet beyond simply proving the elements of the crime.
-In capital cases, the state needs to prove at least one statutory aggravating factor beyond a reasonable doubt.
-See Kansas.
+U.S. v.
+Christian, 942 F.2d 363, 368 (6th Cir.
+1991).
+However, in these capital and drug sentencing cases the state still had an initial burden to meet beyond simply proving the elements of the crime.
+In capital cases, the state must prove at least one statutory aggravating factor beyond a reasonable doubt.
+See Kansas, supra.
 Similarly, the state first needs to establish a negotiated amount in drug cases before the burden can be shifted to the defendant.
-See U.S. v Christian.
+See Christian, supra.
 In this case, the State actually has a lesser burden than the examples cited above; in choosing to prosecute Cullen under a strict liability statute, the State bore no burden at all, at any time, in the proceedings.

-the opportunity to raise defenses in support of their innocence.
-See US Const Am VI; Mich Const Art I, § 13; People v Hayes, 421 Mich 271, 278 (1984) ("[A] criminal defendant has a state and federal constitutional right to present a defense.") (citing Washington v.
+In the instant case, the State charged Cullen with both strict liability statutory rape, Mich.
+Comp.
+Laws § 750.520d(1)(b), and forcible rape, Mich.
+Comp.
+Laws § 750.520d(1)(a).
+This precluded him from raising any defenses to the forcible rape charge at his adjudicatory hearing.
+Generally, defendants must have the opportunity to raise defenses in support of their innocence.
+See U.S. Const. amend.
+VI; Mich.
+Const.
+Art I, § 13; People v.
+Hayes, 421 Mich.
+271, 278 (1984) ("[A] criminal defendant has a state and federal constitutional right to present a defense.") (citing Washington v.
 Texas, 388 U.S. 14, 19 (1967)).
 An affirmative defense is one that is "pled to avoid responsibility for criminal acts or, to use the terminology of proponents of the rule, to avoid the consequences of acts otherwise criminal."
-In re Certified Question, 425 Mich 457, 464 (1986) (quoting People v Walker, 142 Mich App 523, 525 (1985)).
+In re Certified Question, 425 Mich.
+457, 464 (1986) (quoting People v.
+Walker, 142 Mich.
+App.
+523, 525 (1985)).
 However, the prosecution is required to disprove an affirmative defense only when the defendant actually raises the defense and introduces evidence of the affirmative defense.
 In re Certified Question, 425 Mich. at 465-66.
 At Cullen's adjudicatory hearing, he was foreclosed from raising any affirmative defenses and therefore the State bore no burden to disprove them.